 Article 2.6 Admissions procedure

-Applicants must provide two documents:
+The Bachelor Global Studies is a selective programme.
+Applicants to the Bachelor must provide two documents:

 - 1. A motivational statement that explains their reasoning for choosing Global Studies. - 2.
 An essay on a topic of societal importance.